What is schizotypal personality disorder?

-Schizotypal personality disorder is one type of eccentric personality disorder.
-This means that the behavior and mannerisms of someone with this disorder may appear odd to others.
+Schizotypal personality disorder (STPD) is one type of eccentric personality disorder.
+If you have STPD, your behavior and mannerisms may appear strange to others.
+While STPD is on the schizophrenia spectrum, people with STPD don’t usually experience psychosis.

 - schizotypal personality disorder